Maple Sourcing Ltd.

 6. Use sourcing agents

 You must have heard of China sourcing agents if you have been considering buying things from China.
-A sourcing agent is a person who assists you in locating suppliers abroad.
+A sourcing agent such as agent in Guangzhou is a person who assists you in locating suppliers abroad.
 Most sourcing agencies can assist you in providing high-quality goods at affordable prices.
 An external entity that functions as an extension of your internal business team is what an international sourcing agent essentially is.
 You are assessed a commission by the business, which is deducted from the total order amount.

 Conclusion